bollampalli118/telugu-nlp-tools/README.md

 telugu-nlp-tools/
 │
-├── data/
-│ ├── raw/ # Original CSVs by category
+├── CSV files placed on Desktop or any folder (as per folder_path in script) ├── scripts/
-│ └── processed/ # Optional: cleaned/intermediate outputs
+│ └── words_data.R # The R script
-│
-├── results/ # Final analysis outputs (e.g., top words)
-├── scripts/ # R scripts (words_data.R)
 └── README.md # Project description and usage

 yaml